MOLLY ZAKOOR

 +

 Molly debuted her one woman show, a poetry-based storytelling performance called One of Six—a story about growing up with many siblings, in many houses—at the City of Savannah Center for Cultural Affairs in May 2014.
 She has been published in literary journals such as Release, Eleven-and-a-Half, Burningword, Sink Review, and Just Place.
 She guest edited the Summer 2015 issue of Five Quarterly, and she was a Winter 2016 Ragdale writer-in-residence.
-She is currently working on her debut novel—a multi-generational tale of show business—called HOW TO CRY ON CUE.
+She is currently on submission with her debut novel—a multi-generational tale of show business—called HOW TO CRY ON CUE.